Carprofen For Dogs: The Side Effects To Be Aware Of

 By comparison, carprofen is similar to naproxen, ibuprofen, or ketoprofen.
 Many will recognize ibuprofen as an NSAID for humans, which is often useful for headaches, aches, and other smaller pains.
 However, carprofen is different in that it is typically prescribed by a vet.

 Uses Of Carprofen For Dogs

-Carprofen can be used for a variety of things, at the discretion of your vet.
+Carprofen maybe be used for a variety of things, at the discretion of your vet.
 However, a couple of the most common conditions that it is prescribed for are inflammation and pain that can occur after a surgery and osteoarthritis that can otherwise leave dogs with chronic pain.